MusaMnge/OIBSIP-Portfolio/README.md

 ### About File :

 I am a Web Developer from South Africa.
-This is the code i used to create my Portfolio for the oasis infobyte internship.
+This is the code i used to create my Portfolio project tasked for the oasis infobyte internship.

 :wave: I am excited to connect with other developers!
 Reach out to me on my LinkedIn.